 At ISUtrecht we aim to create a stimulating learning environment in which everyone feels at home (ISUtrecht Mission Statement).
-We believe that all children and young people are entitled to an education that enables them to make progress so that they can achieve their best, become confident individuals making a successful transition into adulthood.
+ISUtrecht is an inclusive school; we believe that all children and young people are entitled to an education that enables them to make progress so that they can achieve their best, become confident individuals making a successful transition into adulthood.

 How we work

-To proactively address the academic, behavioural and social-emotional needs of the students, ISUtrecht uses a comprehensive approach to student support, based on the following guiding principles:
+Inclusion begins within the classroom with classroom teachers (primary) and mentors (secondary).
+They form the link between school and home.
+To proactively address the academic, behavioural and social-emotional needs of the students, ISUtrecht uses a comprehensive approach based on the following guiding principles:

 - Student-centred – focus on the best interest of every student;

 - Needs-based – responsive to the needs and strengths of every student;